PixNyb/vnc-viewer/README.md

 > [!NOTE]
 > When authentication is necessary to connect to a vnc server, a login form will be displayed.
 Not all vnc servers accept a username, so the username field is optional.

+> [!WARNING]
+> The application doesn't currently check if a socket *should* be connected to.
+The WebSocket connection can be used to connect to any host and port, this makes the application vulnerable to attacks.
+It is recommended to run the application in a secure environment with an isolated network.

 ### Connecting to a VNC server manually

 This feature currently isn't implemented.
 The container is designed to be used as an interface for managing other containers running VNC servers.